solrevdev/solrevdev.github.io/_drafts/how-to-migrate-from-dotnet-core-31-to-dotnet-core-50.md

         - step:
 ```

-A related change was that I needed to make a change to my Dockerfile so that it now uses the latest .NET 5 SDK and runtime.
+A related change was that I needed to make a change to my Dockerfile so that it uses the latest .NET 5 SDK and runtime.

 **Dockerfile**